I’ve been a Creative Director for 20 years but something has changed. Bored, burnt out, or is it confidence?

 What you’re most likely to be experiencing is friction between who you’ve become and the role, environment, or expectations you’re operating within.

-Here’s how to start telling the difference.
+Here’s how to tell the difference.

-And that’s not confidence loss.
+That’s not confidence loss.

-Bottom line is if you mislabel boredom, burnout, or transition as “lack of confidence”, you risk fixing the wrong thing: you push harder when you need space, force motivation when you need clarity.
+If you mislabel boredom, burnout, or transition as “lack of confidence”, you risk fixing the wrong thing: you push harder when you need space, force motivation when you need clarity.
 You stay stuck when you need to re-orientate.

 If you like this mini series and have a question you don’t mind being answered publicly (no names obvs) get in touch by email jude@theshapeshifter.co.uk